oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_email_report.jpg alt:"Todo email report" %}{: .center-image }

 ## What you learned
-In this tutorial, you built and learned the following:
+In this workshop, you learned the following:

-- Built your first Workflows flow
+- Building your first Workflows flow and automation
-- Scheduled the flow to run periodically
+- Scheduling the flow to run periodically
-- Called an API service to retrieve todos items from an application
+- Calling an API service to retrieve todos items from an application
-- Created a todo summary and sent the summary via email
+- Creating a todo summary and sending the summary via email
-- Tested the flow
+- Testing the flow

 ## Workflows resources